Health and Safety Policy

 Overall and final health and safety responsibility within the organisation lies with the Trustee Board.
-The Trustee Board shall appoint one person who will take the responsibility for drawing to the attention of the Trustee Board, staff and office volunteers any health and safety matters that need to be discussed and/or acted upon.
+The Trustee Board shall appoint one person (the Oldham Enterprise Trust Manager) who will take the responsibility for drawing to the attention of the Trustee Board, staff and office volunteers any health and safety matters that need to be discussed and/or acted upon.

 1.2 Delegated responsibilities

 The Oldham Enterprise Trust Manager shall be given delegated responsibility for ensuring that the Health and Safety policy is carried out within the organisation.
-In particular s/he will be given delegated responsibility for:
+S/he will be given delegated responsibility for: